Rugby Travel Ireland

 (i) Booking Information

-(ii) Information about you (and your travelling party) may be passed to holiday providers and others and may include things such as age, religious beliefs, dietary requirements, you (or your travelling party’s) physical or mental health.
+(ii) Information about you (and your travelling party) may be passed to travel service providers and others and may include things such as age, religious beliefs, dietary requirements, you (or your travelling party’s) physical or mental health.
 This information may also be transferred abroad;

 (iv) Information supplied by you may be processed by us for Statistical Analysis and or Market Research and may in certain instances be disclosed to our agents for the purpose of fraud prevention and or debt collection;

-(v) To contact you via e-mail, letter or phone with details of Rugby Travel Ireland or selected suppliers’ products and services including financial services, which may be of interest to you.
-By entering into a contract with us you agree to the use and disclosure of information by Rugby Travel Ireland as described.
+(v) To contact you via e-mail, letter or phone with details of Rugby Travel Ireland or selected suppliers’ products and services including financial services, which may be of interest to you, subject to having obtained your prior consent..
 A copy of your personal information held by Rugby Travel Ireland can be provided on request.
 You have the right to have any inaccurate personal information rectified or erased.

 We are obliged to inform you, at time of booking, of the identity of the operating air carrier(s) which is due to perform, or likely to perform, your flight and if there are any changes to the operating air carrier(s) we are obliged to inform you of any such change(s) as soon as possible.
 If we don’t know the identity of the operating carrier(s) at time of booking, we must inform you of same as soon as such identity is established.
 In all cases, we are obliged to inform you of the identity of the operating air carrier at check-in or on boarding, where no check-in is required for a connecting flight.
 In accordance with EU Directive – (EC) No.2111/2005, Article 9, we are required to bring to your attention the existence of a ‘Community Blacklist’, which contains details of air carriers that are subject to an operating ban within the EU Community.
 The Community list is available for inspection at http://ec.europa.eu/transport/air-ban/list_en.htm